-If selling a home is on your to-do list for 2014, eliminating clutter may be one of the most important New Year’s resolutions you can make!
+If selling a home is on your to-do list, eliminating clutter may be one of the most important New Year’s resolutions you can make!
 Here are three of the worst clutter traps I typically see as a home stager, and some tips on how to avoid them.

 - Closets are a fantastic place to store all our extra stuff for day-to-day living, but a cluttered closet can hurt you in the re-sale.
 Buyers touring your house WILL open closet doors, and 90% of them will not be able to envision spacious storage potential if your closets are crammed full of stuff.

 → Go ahead and pack away seasonal clothing, organize hanging items by size or color, and get things off the floor.
 This is especially important in master bedroom closets.

 → Take the time to go through your pantry as well, wiping down shelves, straightening labels and tossing out anything that won’t be used.